JulienAkpalu/JulienAkpalu/README.md

--👋 Hi, I'm Julien Akpalu
+-👋 Hi, I'm Komla Akpalu

 -🌿 I'm a passionate professional in Forestry, Agronomy, Ecology, and Natural Resource Management with extensive experience in both academic and practical applications.
 My career spans across multiple countries, demonstrating a strong international perspective and adaptability.